goodgithubname/ffxvi-oceanfishing-discordbot/README.md

 # ffxvi-oceanfishing-discordbot
-A Discord built on Discord.js to remind servers of Oceaning Fishing time
+A Discord bot built on Discord.js to remind servers of Oceaning Fishing time